-- Effective 1 September, foreign travellers are permitted to enter via the Windhoek Hosea Kutako International Airport (WDH) - Travellers are required to present a negative result from a COVID-19 PCR test taken within 72 hours before boarding. - Travellers will also have to stay at a registered accommodation facility for at least 7 days. - Entry remains suspended at all borders. - All international flights are suspended.
+- Effective 18 September, international travel is permitted. - Effective 1 September, foreign travellers are permitted to enter via the Windhoek Hosea Kutako International Airport (WDH) - Travellers are required to present a negative result from a COVID-19 PCR test taken within 72 hours before boarding. - Travellers will also have to stay at a registered accommodation facility for at least 7 days and then obtain a negative PCR test result. - Namibian missions abroad are accepting and processing visa applications.